Rel1cx/eslint-react/README.md

 # eslint-plugin-react-ts

+ESLint plugin for React built on top of the @typescript-eslint ecosystem.

-Note: This plugin is still in early development and is not ready for use.
+> Note: This plugin is still in early development and is not ready for use.\

+## Supported Engines

+### Node.js

+- 16.x Maintenance
+- 18.x LTS Hydrogen
+- 20.x Current

+### Bun (planned)

+- 1.x

 ## Installation